IVF Fundraising: Guide to Costs, Funding and Treatments

 Many organisations offer financial assistance through the use of scholarships or grants.
 Each site specifies what requirements are needed so that it’s easy to determine if you or the couple you know are able to apply.

-3. Crowdfunding for IVF
+3. Crowdfunding as a way of IVF fundraising

-This method of fundraising is gaining popularity in recent years as people everywhere are getting more comfortable with using their social networks to raise the funds they need to cover these pricey treatments.
+This method of fundraising is gaining popularity in recent years as people everywhere are getting more comfortable with using their social networks to raise the funds they need to cover these treatments.
 Organisers have started thousands of IVF fundraisers on GoFundMe since 2010.

 IVF fundraising tips